bytebase/bytebase/docs/code-review-guide.md

 # Tools

-- Install [Neat](https://neat.run/) to subscribe GitHub notification, make sure to watch the bytebase repository.
+- Install [Neat](https://neat.run/) to subscribe GitHub notification, make sure to watch the Bytebase repository.

 - You can also try [graphite](https://graphite.dev/) which is a new code review tool for GitHub.
 One nice feature is it displays who should take the turn for each ongoing PR.